How to design a shop window display

 Multiples of the same or similar products are placed together to create a stronger impact.
 With this style however, focal points must be considered thoroughly.

-Below, we have compiled a handy list of retail window display supplies to help your products stand out.
-While all of these aspects are important to contemplate when designing a window display, merchandisers must ensure that they don’t attempt to use them all at once or this could overwhelm the customer and put them off.
+Below, we have compiled a handy list of the top 5 types of retail window display supplies to help your products stand out.
+While all of these aspects are important to contemplate when designing a window display, merchandisers must ensure that they don’t attempt to use too many retail window display props at once or this could overwhelm the customer and put them off.
 Merchandisers should avoid clutter, or the excessive information is received as a ‘high cognitive load’, which will create avoidance behaviour in the viewer .

 For many businesses, plinths and display cubes are a key part of their window display props as they are ideal for displaying products or mannequins.